17 Tactics to Create Engaging & SEO-Friendly Content

 - Title (you centered your writing around it, but sometimes that title changes).

-- Sub-heading/header tags (make sure you not only optimize for keywords, but make them H2, H3, etc. tags).
+- Sub-heading and header tags.
+Make sure you not only optimize for keywords, but make them H2, H3, etc., tags as is logical.

-15. Optimize Linking
+15. Improve Your Internal Linking

-We could have simply made this a bullet point above, but many forget the importance of optimizing your internal/external linking for the actual post/page content that you create (read: not footers, menus, sidebars).
+Too many forget the importance of optimizing your internal/external linking for the actual post/page content that you create (read: not footers, menus, sidebars).

 What happens within your text or images can do much for UX – or destroy a reader’s focus.